spack/spack-monitor/README.md

 that can be run alongside spack to collect output and error, build specs, status codes, and other metadata around a build.
 It's original design will run with docker-compose (containers), but it could also be installed and run natively using a hosted database elsewhere, if necessary.
+You can read the [documentation](https://spack-monitor.readthedocs.io/) to get started, but keep in mind this is under development. 👇️

 ⚠️ *This respository is under development!
 All is subject to change.
 Use at your own risk!* ⚠️